-Affirm is another San Francisco-based, financial technology company that recently launched a high yield savings account in June of this year.
+Affirm is a San Francisco-based, financial technology (fintech) company that launched a competitive high yield savings account back in June of 2020.

 Affirm Savings Rate + Account Details